 I am a PhD candidate in the Department of Electrical Engineering at Caltech, advised by Prof. Changhuei Yang.
-My current research interests include: (a) Computational microscopy - empowering imaging techqniues with algorithms;
+My current research focuses on:

-(b) Synergizing microscopy, computation and artificial intelligence to advance life science.
+• Synergizing microscopy, computation and artificial intelligence to advance life science research

 News

-06/04/2025 - I delivered an invited talk in ESE Seminar Series at Washington University in St. Louis, titled "Empowering microsopes with physics-based computation" [Talk page]
+06/04/2025 - I delivered an invited talk in ESE Seminar Series at Washington University in St. Louis, titled "Empowering microscopes with physics-based computation" [Talk page]

-04/30/2025 - I delivered an invited talk in Computer Vision Seminar Series at University of Maryland, College Park, titled "Syngergizing microscopy and computation to advance life science research"
+04/30/2025 - I delivered an invited talk in Computer Vision Seminar Series at University of Maryland, College Park, titled "Synergizing microscopy and computation to advance life science research"

 02/25/2025 - Check out our new paper "Single-shot volumetric fluorescence imaging with neural fields" on Advanced Photonics [paper link]